MicrosoftDocs/bi-shared-docs/docs/analysis-services/tutorial-tabular-1400/as-lesson-13-deploy.md

 > If deploying to Azure Analysis Services, you must have [Administrator permissions](https://docs.microsoft.com/azure/analysis-services/analysis-services-server-admins) on the server.

 > [!IMPORTANT]
-> If you installed the AdventureWorksDW sample database on an on-premises or VM with SQL Server, and you're deploying your model to an Azure Analysis Services server, an [On-premises data gateway](https://docs.microsoft.com/azure/analysis-services/analysis-services-gateway) is required.
+> If you installed the AdventureWorksDW sample database on an on-premises or VM with SQL Server, and you are deploying your model to an Azure Analysis Services server, an [On-premises data gateway](https://docs.microsoft.com/azure/analysis-services/analysis-services-gateway) is required for the process operation to import data from the data source database into the deployed data model.

 ## Deploy the model